VoltInternet/laravel-uptimerobot-api/README.md

 Please check the system requirements before installing Laravel UptimeRobot API.

-To get the latest version of Laravel UptimeRobot API, simply require `"akaramires/laravel-uptimerobot-api": "*"` in your `composer.json` file.
+To get the latest version of Laravel UptimeRobot v2 API, simply require `"voltinternet/laravel-uptimerobot-api": "*"` in your `composer.json` file.

 Open up `app/config/app.php` and add the following to the `providers` key.

-* `Akaramires\Monitors\MonitorsServiceProvider::class`
+* `VoltInternet\Monitors\MonitorsServiceProvider::class`

 Also add the following to the `aliases` key: